Bisan Center for Research and Development

-The Bisan Center for Research and Development is a civil society non-profit, non-governmental organization in Ramallah.
+The Bisan Center for Research and Development is a civil society non-profit, non-governmental organization in Ramallah, Palestine.
 It was established in 1989 and is registered with the Palestinian Ministry of Interior.

 Bisan works to support Palestinian women through youth organizations, feminist institutions, and community-based organization in marginalized and rural areas in Palestine, including through cultural initiatives encouraging the participation of youth and women.
 The Bisan Centre also runs a hotline on domestic violence.